Skip to main content

 Deep-Dive Questions

 Most patients in Southwark have higher than expected blood pressure when we look at home readings over a couple of weeks.
-The drivers we see most often are alcohol, sleep deprivation from shift work, sodium intake from restaurant and convenience food, and untreated sleep apnea (especially in patients who snore).
+The drivers we see most often are alcohol, sleep deprivation from shift work, sodium intake from restaurant and convenience food, and untreated sleep apnea (particularly in patients who snore).
 We treat with lifestyle changes and meds in parallel, not in sequence, because the cardiovascular risk does not wait while you work on lifestyle alone.

 Metabolic health means how well your body handles glucose, insulin, and fat.
 By 35, many people in Philadelphia already have elevated fasting insulin, even if their A1c is normal.
 That is the early signal of insulin resistance, which drives weight gain, fatigue, fertility problems, and eventually diabetes.
 We screen with fasting insulin, HOMA-IR, ApoB, and body composition.
 Catching it at 35 instead of 55 is the difference between reversible and chronic.